Informed Women’s Health Guide to Understanding & Controlling Menopause, PMS, Infertility & Osteoporosis

 Progesterone is a steroid hormone released from a woman’s ovaries at ovulation & in smaller amounts by the adrenal glands.
 A menstruating woman will typically produce about 22-25 mg of progesterone per day during the luteal phase of her menstrual cycle (days 14-28).

-A properly formulated bio-identical progesterone is made from a fatty-acid sterol called diosgenin (a plant sterol) which is commonly extracted from wild yams or soybeans, non GMO being a must.
+A properly formulated bio-identical progesterone is converted from a fatty-acid sterol called diosgenin (a plant sterol) which is commonly extracted from wild yams or soybeans, non GMO being a must.
 In spite of the fact that diosgenen is extracted from soy, the end result is a highly purified, biologically identical hormone, one completely free of any remnants of soy substances.
-You may have an allergy to soy, but will not respond to progesterone, as there are no traces of soy.
+You may have an allergy to soy, but will not respond to Serenity, as there are no traces of soy and there is no diosgenin in the cream.

 Bio-identical progesterone is molecularly the same as what is produced by the woman’s ovary.
 It is made from naturally occurring plant sterols found in abundance in yam or soy.
 More than 5,000 plants contain diosgenin.
 Although frequently confused, it is not the synthetic version that is commonly dispensed by prescription e.g., Provera.